joshjohanning/joshjohanning.github.io/_posts/2023-02-28-security-alerts.md

 - It might seem obvious, but organizations should **focus on the critical and high alerts first**
   - Teams can get overwhelmed by the sheer number of alerts that Dependabot finds, but should instead be focusing on the **critical/high alert count**
-- **Pull requests gates**
+- Leverage **Pull requests gates**
   - For **Dependencies**: Introduce **gates during pull requests** to at least not allow people to introduce *new* vulnerable dependencies (ie: use the [Dependency Review Action](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-dependency-review#dependency-review-enforcement))
   - I would **advise against blocking all PRs from being merged if ANY** high/critical Dependabot alerts are present.
 This would affect PRs that didn't touch dependencies as well
   - Certainly, in some high-regulated environments, this could have the desired effect of **forcing** teams to fix their security issues, but in nearly all cases, **I would advise against this**
-  - While you can't set up a **[Required Workflow](https://docs.github.com/en/enterprise-cloud@latest/actions/using-workflows/required-workflows) for CodeQL**, you can use this for the **[Dependency Review action](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-dependency-review#dependency-review-enforcement)/status check** ([sample here](https://gist.github.com/joshjohanning/0d3c49431ee8e7e3a30a306f6017604a))
+  - While you can't set up a **[Required Workflow](https://docs.github.com/en/enterprise-cloud@latest/actions/using-workflows/required-workflows) for CodeQL**, you can use this for the **[Dependency Review action](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-dependency-review#dependency-review-enforcement)/status check for Dependabot** ([sample here](https://gist.github.com/joshjohanning/0d3c49431ee8e7e3a30a306f6017604a)) for enforcing this across an organization
-  - Same concept for **Code Scanning**: Introduce gates to **prevent people from merging new code that contains a potential vulnerability**.
+  - For **Code Scanning**: Same idea, introduce gates to **prevent people from merging new code that contains a potential vulnerability**.
   - This can be done by adding the **CodeQL status check to the [branch protection rule](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/triaging-code-scanning-alerts-in-pull-requests#code-scanning-results-check)**.
-For best coverage, add the `CodeQL` status check as well as the `Analyze` status checks (ie: `Analyze (java)`)
+For best coverage, add the `CodeQL` status check as well as the `Analyze` status check(s) (ie: `Analyze (java)`)
 - Some organizations introduce an **SLA** for Dependabot Alerts that are found
   - Example: If a **critical Dependabot alert is found, you have 10 days** to fix it.
 High = 30, Medium = 60, Low = 90 (or similar)
   - Typically, a **grace period** is given when turning on security settings to allow teams to burn down the backlog of alerts
   - One could potentially use **[webhook event](https://docs.github.com/webhooks-and-events/webhooks/webhook-events-and-payloads#dependabot_alert) to trigger when alerts** are found and post them to a Slack or Teams channel or even as Issues on their repository!
-  - Ideally, you wouldn't need to rely on the SLA for Code Scanning results after initial onboarding as often since vulnerabilities should be caught and fixed during pull requests 😄.
+  - Ideally, **you wouldn't need to rely on the SLA for Code Scanning results** after initial onboarding since vulnerabilities should be caught and fixed during pull requests with **gates** 😄.
 There are **more likely to be Dependabot Alerts that are found out of band than CodeQL alerts**
 - Some organizations introduce an **“alert cap”** similar to a **“bug cap”** - if we get more than 10 Dependabot alerts for example, we have to burn them down
 - Ultimately, organizations **need to have procedural practices in place** (culture) to make security a concern so that people don’t “ignore” alerts and instead work to fix them
   - If you're asking "**How can I snooze a Dependabot alert**", your team's approach is **wrong**.
 It's okay to get alerts, new vulnerabilities are discovered in packages every day, but you should be working to fix them
-- Great **testing** is effective at helping you resolve alerts
+- Great **testing** is effective at helping you resolve Dependabot alerts
   - If a Dependabot Security Alert PR is created, if your **build job and unit tests pass**, then you can be reasonably confident that the **PR is safe to merge**
   - There isn't a great way to **distinguish between a Dependabot Security Update PR vs. a [Dependabot Version Update](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/about-dependabot-version-updates) PR** (non-security related), but you can use something like **labels** defined in your `dependabot.yml`{: .filepath} file to help you distinguish between the two
 - Some teams ask if they can ignore **development-scoped dependencies (such as devDependencies)**